-On the General area, set the Reverse Proxy Name description: Rancher.
+On the General area, set the Reverse Proxy Name description: type in Rancher.
 After that, add the following instructions:

 Go back to STEP 1 or you will deal with karma 🙂

 The installation process can take up to a few seconds/minutes.
 It will depend on your Internet speed connection.
-Now open your browser and type in https://rancher.yourname.synology.me Choose a new Password and then choose your personal Default View.
+Now open your browser and type in https://rancher.yourname.synology.me Add your own Password which you have chosen at STEP 4.
+Click Log in.
+Follow the instructions in the image below.

+Confirm your Server URL.
 Click Continue.
-Follow the instructions in the images below.

-Confirm and Save your URL.
 Follow the instructions in the image below.

-After click Save URL at STEP 14 a new changelog pop up message will appear.
-Click Close.
+After you click Continue on STEP 14, click Local.
 Follow the instructions in the image below.

 Dark Mode Dashboard.